 Are you looking to create a smooth and glassy look ?

 To achieve this effect with watercolor pencils, do explore coloring dry on dry and liquefying the pigment with water.
-It important to wait for first layer to dry first!
+It is important to wait for the first layer to dry first!

 10. Mix your media for a full range of effects !